masudsaiful/laravel_12x_features_and_improvements/README.md

 **Expected Output in Laravel 12:**
 `['main.migrations', 'main.users', 'blog.posts']`

 Tables from all schemas are included by default!

 *`Schema::getTables()` and `Schema::getTableListing()` At a Glance in Laravel 12:*

 **Example 1: Fetching Tables from a Specific Schema:**
 Now, you can **filter by schema** using the schema argument.

-Example: Fetch tables from the main schema only
+Fetch tables from the main schema only
 ```php
     $tables = Schema::getTables(schema: 'main');
 ```